LUNAProject22/CLIPSitu/README.md

 This project contains code for training and evaluating several models for predicting roles based on Clip embeddings of images and verbs, using the IMSitu dataset.

 ## Dataset
-The IMSitu dataset contains images with corresponding verbs and roles.
-Each verb can have up to six roles associated with it.
-The goal is to predict the roles given the image and the verb.

-We generate Clip embeddings for each image and verb, and also for each role.
-For each image-verb pair, we concatenate the image embedding, verb embedding, and up to six role embeddings (if they exist) to obtain a sequence representation.
-We then feed this sequence through various models to predict the roles.
+We perform our experiments on imSitu dataset and the augmented imSitu dataset called SWiG for situation recognition and localization, respectively termed as grounded situation recognition.
+The dataset has a total of 125k images with 75k train, 25k validation, and 25k test images.
+The metrics used for semantic role labeling are value and value-all which predict the accuracy of noun.

 ## Models
-We implement three different models for role prediction:
+We implement three different models.

-GGNN (Graph-based Global Reasoning Neural Network): A graph neural network that uses the IMSitu graph structure to perform global reasoning over the roles.

-Transformer: A transformer-based model that uses self-attention to process the variable-length input sequence.

-MLP (Multi-Layer Perceptron): A simple feed-forward neural network that takes a fixed-length concatenation of the image, verb, and role embeddings as input.
+ClipSitu XTF: Cross-Attention Transformer

+ClipSitu TF: ClipSitu Transformer

+ClipSitu MLP

 ## Training and Evaluation
 We train each model on the training split of the IMSitu dataset and evaluate it on the validation split.
-We report accuracy and F1 score for role prediction.

 We provide scripts for training and evaluating each model, along with hyperparameter configurations.